THE PASSION AND SKILL TO MAKE A CHANGE

 Clooney Foundation for Justice / Harvard Law School

-National Women’s Law Center / Columbia Law School
+National Women’s Law Center / Harvard Law School

-International Rescue Committee / University of Texas at Austin School of Law
+World Wildlife Fund / University of California Berkeley School of Law

 United Way of New York City / Yale Law School